blambeau/summaryse/README.md

-# Array#summarize
+# Array#summaryse

-Summarize provides a core extension, namely Array#summarize.
+summaryse provides a core extension, namely Array#summaryse.
 Oh, sorry, I must
 add: "YES, a core extension".
 If you are aware of any compatibility issue, let me know!

-    [sudo] gem install summarize
+    [sudo] gem install summaryse

-So, what is Array#summarize?
+So, what is Array#summaryse?
 Roughly, a way to aggregate values, including complex values like **arrays of hashes that contain hashes and array of hashes that...** A (complex) YAML configuration file typically yields such value.
 We start with such opinionated example first.